-You were riding carefully and were not speeding or weaving between cars;
+- You were riding carefully and were not speeding or weaving between cars;

-- The driver of another car or truck was doing something even more dangerous than lane splitting — for instance the driver was:
+- The driver of another car or truck was doing something even more dangerous than lane splitting — for instance, the driver was:

-- Driver quickly changed lanes without signaling;
+- The driver quickly changed lanes without signaling;

-- Driver was distracted or;
+- Driver was distracted; or